iuliiakr/nyt-daily-digest-translation/README.md

 ## Features

+-   **Multi-Subscription Support**: Process and send unique, customized digests to multiple recipients, each with their own language and topic preferences, all from a single configuration file.
 -   **Multi-Section Digest**: Fetches top stories from a list of sections (e.g., `world`, `science`, `technology`) defined in a simple configuration file.
 -   **AI-Powered Translation**: Uses the Google Cloud Translate API to translate headlines and abstracts into any supported language.
 -   **Official API Integration**: Connects directly to the NYT Top Stories API for reliable, structured news data, avoiding fragile web scraping.